Do you want to know which blogging platform is best for your requirements? A blogger vs WordPress article? You are in the right place!

 - Start your 3 Day Free Trial on an Cloud Hosting Server at Cloudways

-Blogger is created by Google and that’s why many people use Blogger.
-This makes it easier to get approved by Google Adsense.
-It gives you an easier integration with Google+.
+Blogger is created by Google, and that’s why many people use Blogger.
+This makes it easier to get approved by Google AdSense.
+In addition, it gives you an easier integration with Google+.

 OnlineRockersHub was initially at Blogger.
 Could you believe it?

 Yes, the subdomain is still working.
 You can check it out www.onlinerockerswix.blogspot.in.
-I migrated from Blogger to WordPress due to various reasons, which I will cover up in the later part of this post.
+I migrated from Blogger to WordPress for various reasons, which I will cover up in this post.

 These are some key features to be considered at Blogger and WordPress.
 Now, let’s get into the feature comparison.
 In this article, we will compare the following features: